liballeg/allegro5/README_android.txt

 Building Allegro
 ================

 The following steps will build Allegro for Android.
-Note that you still need ANDROID_NDK_TOOLCHAIN_ROOT (see above) in your environment, and repeat for each of the architectures you want to build for.
+It uses the cmake toolchain provided by the Android NDK.
+(Adjust the path if yours is not under ~/Android/Sdk/ndk-bundle.)

-    mkdir build
+    mkdir build_android_armeabi-v7a
-    cd build
+    cd build_android_armeabi-v7a
-    cmake .. -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-android.cmake
+    cmake .. -DCMAKE_TOOLCHAIN_FILE=~/Android/Sdk/ndk-bundle/build/cmake/android.toolchain.cmake
-        -DCMAKE_BUILD_TYPE=Debug
-        -DANDROID_TARGET=android-15
-        -DARM_TARGETS=armeabi-v7a
+        -DANDROID_ABI=armeabi-v7a
     make
     make install

-Under Windows append -G"MSYS Makefiles" to the cmake options.

-Change ANDROID_TARGETS to whichever architecture you are building for.
+Change ANDROID_ABI to whichever architecture you are building for.
 The recognized architectures are:

-armeabi
-armeabi-v7a
-arm64-v8a
-x86
-x86_64
-mips
-mips64
+    -DANDROID_ABI="armeabi"
+    -DANDROID_ABI="armeabi-v7a"
+    -DANDROID_ABI="armeabi-v7a with NEON"
+    -DANDROID_ABI="arm64-v8a"
+    -DANDROID_ABI="x86"
+    -DANDROID_ABI="x86_64"

 See here for more information: https://developer.android.com/ndk/guides/abis.html

 This produces the normal Allegro native libraries (liballegro-*.so) as well as allegro-release.aar.

-Run `make install` to install the headers into the toolchain directory and can be found when compiling Allegro code later.

 You may want to add -DWANT_MONOLITH=ON if you prefer a single Allegro library instead of one for each addon.

-NOTE: On OS X, add -DCMAKE_INSTALL_NAME_TOOL=/usr/bin/install_name_tool to the cmake command line.

 Running examples
 ================

-You need the adb tool (the Android Debug Bridge) set up, and USB debugging enabled on your device.
+You need the adb tool (the Android Debug Bridge) set up, and USB debugging enabled on your device or emulator.
 This can be quite involved, so please refer to the Android tool documentation.

 There are makefile targets named "run_FOO", so you can install and run examples easily by typing, e.g.